 The service provides a template for professionals and family members to use and I provide bespoke training opportunties.

 My private practice predominantly covers most areas of London and Surrey and I have a therapy room at the bottom of my garden with a different access to that of my home.

-Medical Play: I help children and young people manage their fears, anxieties and difficulties regarding ongoing medical procedures that they may have to cope and learn to live with.
-I work carefully with children and young people, at their pace, using desensitisation, role play, distraction strategies, coping skills and communication in a safe and therapeutic way, at their own pace.
+I help children and young people manage their fears, anxieties and difficulties regarding ongoing medical procedures that they may have to cope and learn to live with.
+I work carefully with children and young people, at their pace, using desensitization, role play, distraction strategies, coping skills and communication in a safe and therapeutic way, at their own pace.

-The Clients I Work With: Through The Play Specialist Service, I offer a range of services for children and young people (0-16 years) and families with a variety of needs.
-I work alongside and take a number of referrals from Social Workers, teachers, health professionals as well as parents.
+The Clients I Work With: Through The Play Specialist Service, I offer a range of services for children and young people (0-16 years) and families with a variety of needs including those with SEN. I take referrals from social and health care professionals, education departments as well as parents.

 The Types of Therapy I Work With: I use a variety of integrative models within my work, each dependent on the child or young person’s needs and from the assessment I have carried out.
 Some of the models include guided imagery, desensitization, child/family focused practice, circular questioning reframing, genograms, ecomaps, The Tree of Life, PACE (playfulness, acceptance, curiosity and empathy) and family sculpting, however this list is not exhaustive.

 The Ways I Can Deliver My Sessions: Sessions are available face to face and online using Skype, Teams and Zoom predomintly.

 Some face to face sessions which are carried out within the client’s home / educational / health care / social care setting will incur an extra charge for my travel time.
 Alternatively sessions can be carried out in my own therapy room or online.